WE2BS/openerp-openlib/docs/orm.rst

     :param kwargs: :ref:`Search keywords <keywords-format>` if you don't specify *value*.
     :returns: A list of objects as returned by :meth:`browse`.

+If you specify a list of ids, :meth:`find` is not called.
+The corresponding objects are immediatly returned.

 **Examples**

 Iterate over partners whose name starts with 'A': ::